-Provided that when the nature of the work performed by a female officer seems to the Administrator to warrant it, and she has completed not less than ten years service, the Administrator may order that she be entitled from a date specified in the order to be paid one or more of the following further amounts £325, £335, £345, £355.
+Provided that when the nature of the work performed by a female officer seems to the Lieutenant Governor to warrant it and she has completed not less than ten years service the Lieutenant-Governor may order that she be entitled from a date specified in the order to be paid one or more of the following further amounts £325 £335, £345, £355.

-Upon any such order being published in the Gazette the limits of the salary fixed for her office shall be deemed to have been reclassified accordingly.
+Upon any such order being published in the Gazette the limits of the salary fixed for her office shall be deemed to have been re-classified accordingly.

-- (2.)
-Increments may be paid an officer within the limits of salary fixed for his or her office of such amounts as will raise his or her salary to the next higher amount shown in the table. - (3.)
-Notwithstanding anything elsewhere contained in these regulations any officer under the age of twenty-one years shall be deemed only to hold office as a Cadet and may as such be paid salary according to the following scale:-
+- (2) Increments may be paid an officer within the limits of salary fixed for his or her office of such amounts as will raise his or her salary to the next higher amount shown in the table. - (3) Notwithstanding anything contained in the foregoing, persons under the age of twenty-one years appointed to a position of Cadet may be paid salary according to the following scale:-